NoahLobbe/DUMBO/README.md

 - Scientific Toys (n.d.), *R/C 2.4GHz 1:12 Sand Blaster*, http://www.scientific.com.hk/en/products/97213, accessed 24 May 2023
 - FCC (2017), *FCC ID BY35058-24GR R/C Vehicle by Scientific Toys Ltd.*, FCC ID, https://fccid.io/BY35058-24GR, accessed 24 May 2023

+## Design Process
+Contains concept sketches, mechanical drawings (hand drawn), schematics, and flowchart.
+Some basic pieces of the design process.

 ## Protoype
 All inside the folder `Prototype`.
 - Contains an .STL to 3D print to hold the rear assembly, of the RC car, in place, replacing the need of the original chassis cover.